 Now rent amount and frequency for the current tenancy agreement is shown in owner statement headers.
 This helps landlords do the math and ensure all rent is paid.

-Note, however that only the current rent agreement information will be shown.
-If for whatever reason the statement covers a period where there was a change to the rent agreement or rent amount, only the most recent agreement details will show in the header.
+Note, however, that only the current rent agreement information will be shown.
+If for whatever reason the statement covers a period where there was a change to the rental agreement or rent amount, only the most recent agreement details will show in the header.

 Clarity around showing pending payments/withholds